snare/voltron/README.md

     $ ./install.sh -u

-If you have problems, please see the [manual installation documentation](https://github.com/snare/voltron/wiki/Installation) before opening an issue.
+If you have problems or would prefer to install manually, please see the [manual installation documentation](https://github.com/snare/voltron/wiki/Installation) before opening an issue.

 Quick Start
 -----------